def1ant1/RusticUI/crates/mui-icons/README.md

 1. Create a new directory under `icons/` (for example `icons/material`).
 2. Drop `.svg` files for the icons into that directory.
-3. Update the crate's feature list by running the centralized automation task:
+3. Run the centralized automation task:
    ```bash
    cargo xtask icon-update
    ```
-   This pipeline ensures the `[features]` section in `Cargo.toml` mirrors the available icons and keeps repetitive wiring out of version control.
+   This command downloads the upstream Material set, keeps existing sets in place, and invokes the `update_features` helper inside this crate.
+The helper scans every `icons/<set>/` folder, rewrites the `[features]` manifest with the correct `set-<set>` and `icon-<set>-<name>` entries, and ensures new sets are automatically wired into the top-level `all-icons` aggregate.
 4. Build or test the crate as usual.
 The build script validates SVG syntax, minifies it and generates Rust functions/macros automatically.

+### Working with multiple icon families

+The generator treats every folder under `icons/` as an independent family.
+This allows you to maintain separate Material, Filled, Outlined, or custom corporate sets side-by-side without hand-editing `Cargo.toml`.
+Re-running `cargo xtask icon-update` after adding or removing icons keeps the manifest sorted and deterministic so CI diffs stay reviewable.

 ## Feature flags

 Each icon is gated behind an opt-in feature named `icon-<set>-<icon>`.
-Enabling `set-<set>` pulls in all icons for that set, while the default `all-icons` feature aggregates every available icon for convenience.
+Enabling `set-<set>` pulls in all icons for that set, while the default `all-icons` feature aggregates every available icon across every set for convenience.
+The `update_features` helper regenerates these lists in alphabetical order each time new SVGs are introduced, eliminating manual bookkeeping even as the number of icon families grows.

 For production builds where binary size matters, disable the default feature and select only the icons your application needs: